Why Wellness Goals?

 I don’t really have any excuses now.
 I’ve completed the setting of wellness goals.
 If I fail with these goals it’s because I haven’t done the training.
 If I haven’t done the training, I’ve either turned into a less determined individual than I’m used to being, or a life event has overtaken me.
 Plus I’ve put it out here on my blog, so if even one person reads it, then I have to deliver.

 Travel could drag on it.
 I like to travel internationally for vacation and there’s quite a lot of business travel in my diary too.
-But I always check if the hotel has a gym and as you can tell from my previous blog post, there’s a neat solution to cycling on its way.
+But I always check if the hotel has a gym and as you can tell from my previous blog post, there’s a neat solution to cycling coming soon.
+As an update to my general wellness, see here my blog post on kicking alcohol completely.

 I’m off and running for 2020.
 I’d rather be an idiot with a plan than a genius with good intentions.
 If it’s planned and measurable, the probability of achieving the wellness goals goes up exponentially.
 Watch this space.